dart-lang/language/working/augmentation-libraries/feature-specification.md

 *path* down the file tree.

-The *augmentation application order* for a single base declaration’s (validly ordered) augmentation declarations is then “top to bottom”: An augmentation declaration is applied after any augmentation declarations that are *above* it, and before augmentation declarations that are below it.
+The *augmentation application order* for a single base declaration’s (validly positioned) augmentation declarations is then in *before* order: An augmentation declaration is applied after any augmentation declarations that are *before* it, and before augmentation declarations that it is before.

 This applies both to top-level declarations and to member declarations of, for example, class declarations.

+#### Path requirement lint suggestion

+One issue with the augmentation application order is that it is not stable under reordering of `part` directives.
+Sorting part directives can change the order that augmentation applications in separate included sub-trees are applied in.

+To help avoiding issues, we want to introduce a *lint* which warns if a library is susceptible to part file reordering changing augmentation application order.
+A possible name could be `augmentation_ordering`.

+It’s effect would be to **report a warning** *if* for any two (top-level) augmenting declarations with name *n*, one is not *above* the other.

+The lint would only apply to user-written augmenting declarations, it should not include macro generated augmentations.
+Those are placed where the macro processor chooses to place them, usually after all other augmentations.

-_The “path requirement”, that all the declarations contributing to a library member are on files in a single path down the part-file tree, ensures that *part file directive ordering* has no effect on augmentation application order._
+If the lint is satisfied, then all augmenting declarations are ordered by the *before* relation, which means that they no two can be in different sibling parts of the same file, and therefore all the augmenting declarations occur along a single path down the part-file tree. _That ensures that *part file directive ordering* has no effect on augmentation application order._

+The language specification doesn’t specify lints or warnings, so this lint suggestion is not normative.
+We wish to have the lint, and preferably include it in the “recommended” lint set, because it can help users avoid accidental problems.
+We want it as a lint instead of a language restriction so that it doesn’t interfere with macro-generated code, and so that users can `// ignore:` it if they know what they’re doing.

 ### Augmented Expression